moonica13/Singleton_in_Java/README.md

 # Singleton_in_java

-Implementing Singletone design pattern to facilitate the connection to a database
+Implementing Singleton design pattern to facilitate the connection to a database